jhalkola/PWP/README.md

 API documentation can be found from [Apiary](https://movietrackerapi.docs.apiary.io/#).

+## Dependencies

+Jquery external library file can found in movietracker/static/scripts/ which includes all needed information about the library.
+All other libraries and their versions can be found from requirement.txt.

 ## Setup Instructions

 Requirements.txt has all the needed libraries and Setup.py sets required settings for pytest to run.
 To install everything required, run command `python -m pip install .` while in folder where requirements.txt and setup.py are located.